rtm/human-css-classes/README.md

 while failing to support modern CSS features such as flexbox.

 As we proliferate these obese classes, we soon run into namespacing problems.
-Names conflict with each other, and we end up needing weird namespace solutions which result in classes with names like `Book__chapter--title`.
+Names conflict with each other, and we end up needing weird namespace solutions which call for classes with names like `Book__chapter--title`.
 Then we start relying on preprocessors to handle these over-named classes, which "help" us by allowing us to write weird-looking rules such as